Home » Province Resources » Alberta Disability Tax Credit Calculation, Eligibility and Application

 Who is Eligible for the Disability Tax Credit?

-Now that you are aware of what the Disability Tax Credit is, you are probably wondering: “Am I eligible?.”
+Now that you know what the Disability Tax Credit is, you are probably wondering: “Am I eligible?.”

 There is no easy answer as the CRA considers many things when determining if an individual is eligible for a tax refund.
 Many believe that they’re eligible simply because they were diagnosed with an impairment – this, however, is not the case.